 There are collections of plants featured in this educationally blooming space.
 Some of their plant species are extremely rare and originate out of South Africa.
 However, although rare, the essential spotlight within the Arboretum of the University of California Irvine is the flora of Southern California.

-Some of the specific groups of species contained at the California Irvine Arboretum encompass many Channel Islands, Mojave Desert, and Baja species.
+Some specific species groups contained at the California Irvine Arboretum encompass many Channel Islands, Mojave Desert, and Baja species.
 The entire arboretum consists of 12 acres and is actually a living classroom that is 12.5 acres in size.

 The Botanical Gardens at UC Irvine Arboretum is open to public access Tuesday through Saturday.
 It is free of charge to take a walk through here and enjoy the wonder of nature.